American Association of University Professors

-History
+Background

 Issues around academic freedom and tenure before the AAUP

 In the 1890s and early 1900s, there were a number of attempts to dismiss college faculty members from their academic posts, including a failed attempt to dismiss Richard Ely at the University of Wisconsin in 1894.
 Edward Bemis was dismissed from a post at the University of Chicago in 1895 and George D. Herron from one at Grinnell College in 1899.

 Perhaps most prominent of these incidents was the 1900 dismissal of eugenicist, economics professor, and sociologist Edward Alsworth Ross from Stanford University.
 Ross's work criticizing the employment of Chinese laborers by the Southern Pacific Railroad, run by Stanford's founder Leland Stanford, led Leland's widow, Jane Stanford, to intervene and, over the president's and faculty's objections, succeed in getting Ross dismissed.
 A number of faculty colleagues resigned in protest, including Arthur O. Lovejoy.

-Foundation
+History

+After resigning from Stanford, Lovejoy taught at several universities before landing at Johns Hopkins in 1910.
+In 1913, he convinced 17 other full professors to reach out to professors at nine other universities inviting them "to discuss the need for a society of professors from all fields".

 In January 1915, the Association of University Professors was formed after a series of meetings held at the Chemists' Club in New York City.
-John Dewey served as president of the organization, with Lovejoy, who had by then moved on to Johns Hopkins, serving as secretary.
+John Dewey served as president of the organization and Lovejoy as secretary.

 In February 1915, the dismissals of two professors and two instructors at the University of Utah by President Joseph T. Kingsbury—and the subsequent resignations of 14 faculty members in protest—launched the AAUP's first institutional academic freedom inquest.
 An earlier 1911 controversy at Brigham Young University in Provo, Utah, had involved some of the same professors.

+The AAUP's involvement in the case happened somewhat by accident.
+In April 1915, Lovejoy read in the Evening Post that it was "impossible to judge the merits of the case, but that the facts would doubtless be investigated by the newly formed Association of University Professors and would duly be given the public in time."
+He then felt it was the AAUP's duty to investigate the case further.

 In December 1915, the inaugural volume of the Bulletin of the American Association of University Professors was published, including the document now known as the 1915 Declaration of Principles on Academic Freedom and Academic Tenure—the AAUP's foundational statement on the rights and corresponding obligations of members of the academic profession.